34 Store cupboard crafts: recycled craft ideas to make

-Missing your friends now you’re at home?
-Make them some gifts to show you how much you missed them!
-If you don’t have embroidery threads to hand, simply raid your wardrobe for pre-loved knitwear that’s now neglected in your wardrobe – you can unpick unwanted jumpers to find wool to use in lieu of threads (here’s how).
-We show you how to make 3 different kinds of bracelet in our how to make friendship bracelets or if you’re a crochet fan, try our crochet friendship bracelets project.
+Make your friends some gifts to show you how they mean to you!
+If you don't have embroidery threads to hand, simply raid your wardrobe for pre-loved knitwear that's now neglected in your wardrobe – you can unpick unwanted jumpers to find wool to use in lieu of threads (here's how).
+We show you how to make 3 different kinds of bracelet in our how to make friendship bracelets or if you're a crochet fan, try our crochet friendship bracelets project.

 Make rugs from plastic bags

 We've all cut down on using disposable plastic bags in the past couple of years but it's inevitable that one or two will still linger in our kitchen cupboards.
 Gather up any stragglers and turn them into a plastic bag rag rug!
 Here's how...

 How to make t-shirt yarn

 Want to try knitting but can't get your hands on any wool?
 Fear not!
 Raid your wardrobe for pre-loved items and turn them into the recycled yarn of your dreams.
 Mollie Makes show you how with their how to make t shirt yarn guide.

 Turn used plastic bottles into your very own mini greenhouse!
 Soul Flower have got a great step-by-step guide for turning an empty 2 litre soda bottle into a beautiful terrrarium.
 This is one we're adding to the top of our recycled crafts wish list.